ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 The bitwise OR operation works similarly as bitwise AND.
 The only difference is it applies logical OR instead of AND for each pair of bits.

 Here is an example.
 Suppose that you need to calculate the bitwise OR for the numbers 10 and 6.
-First, you should write them in the two's complement representation this way:
+First, you should write them in binary this way:
 {line-numbers: false}
 ```
 10 = 1010